anotherfaizan/ShowTime/README.md

 # 🎬 Show Time

-**ShowTimeApp** is a full-stack video streaming platform built with **Spring Boot (backend)** and **React (frontend)**.
+**Show Time** is a full-stack video streaming platform built with **Spring Boot (backend)** and **React (frontend)**.
 It includes functionality for user authentication (with JWT), secure video uploads by admins, HTTP Live Streaming (HLS) (.m3u8) methods, and chunk-based video streaming.
 The app is protected with role-based access and supports CORS for frontend integration.

 ---